bitovi/academy/src/program-management-with-jira/1-continuous-exploration-overview.md

-@page learn-program-management-with-jira/continuous-evaluation Continuous Evaluation
+@page learn-agile-program-management-with-jira/continuous-exploration Continuous Exploration
-@parent learn-program-management-with-jira 0
+@parent learn-agile-program-management-with-jira 1

 @description Learn about the Continuous Evaluation workflow and Jira board we use to take feature ideas and turn them into actionable multi-team plans.